SEYI-FASE/Data-Titans/README.md

 * Identify potential areas for growth and expansion for the company.

 ## Assumptions,Challenges and complaints:
   Due to the way the dataset was sourced for and the platform in which it was gotten, we were limited and this made it unable for us to make some transformations to the dataset that will enable us derive more insights as we would have done.
-We had a number of datasets to explore from kaggle.com but the varying ones available on the platform were not suitable enough to answer the questions purposed for the success of the study.
+We had a number of datasets to explore from kaggle.com but the varying ones available on the platform were not suitable enough to answer the questions purposed for the success of the study.The dataset has 8785 rows and it covers the period between 1925 to 2021.

 ## Skills demonstrated: